mxaddict/www.codedmaster.com/_posts/2017-09-23-monetizing-websites-without-advertisements.md

 CONCLUSION:

-This is a pretty neat solution for getting RID of anoying adverts and keeping the same or even better income for your content or even service related website.
+This is a pretty neat solution for getting RID of annoying adverts and keeping the same or even better income for your content or even service related website.

 [coinhive]: https://cnhv.co/hro
 {:target="_blank"}